MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_action.md

 ---
-title: class mip Action
+title: class mip::Action
-description: Reference for class mip Action
+description: Documents the mip::action class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
+manager: mbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.date: 09/27/2018
 ms.author: bryanla
+ms.date: 01/17/2019
 ---

 # class mip::Action
 Interface for an action.
 Each action translates to a step that needs to be taken by the application to apply the label (as defined in the policy)